warrant-dev/warrant/configuration.md

 # Server configuration

 Warrant requires certain configuration variables to be set via either a `warrant.yaml` config file or via environment variables.
-There is a set of common variables as well as datastore and eventstore-specific configuration.
+There is a set of common variables as well as datastore-specific configuration.

 ## Common variables